On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

-Malicious readers may also prevent a correct reader $q$ from reading any tuple in~\textsc{Thread~2} as follows.
+Malicious readers can also prevent a correct reader $q$ from reading any tuple in~\textsc{Thread~2} as follows.
 When $q$ executes $\ru_q()$ the following can occur: (1) in line~\ref{rtoq}, $q$ sees that some $R_{q'q}$ contains $\langle k',- \rangle$ with $k'\ge k$ , but (2) in line~\ref{qfrompp} $q$ sees that $R_{pQ}$ does \emph{not} contain $\langle k',- \rangle$ with $k'\ge k$.
 We can show that this can occur \emph{only if} at least one of $p$ or $q'$ is {\ml}.
-Note that if (1) and (2) indeed occur, then $q$ terminates \textsc{Thread~2} \emph{without returning any tuple} (because the \textbf{if} of line~\ref{qfrompp} does not have a corresponding \textbf{else}).
+Note that if (1) and (2) indeed occur, then $q$ exits \textsc{Thread~2} \emph{without returning any tuple}.